apache/trafficcontrol/docs/source/development/building.rst

 Options

+-7    Build RPMs targeting CentOS 7 (default)
+-8    Build RPMs targeting CentOS 8
+-b    Build builder Docker images before building projects -d    Disable compiler optimizations for debugging.
+-l    List available projects.
--q      Quiet mode.
-Suppresses output.
+-p    Pull builder Docker images, do not build them (default) -q    Quiet mode.
+Supresses output. (default)
 -v    Verbose mode.
 Lists all build output.
--l      List available projects.

 If present, ``projects`` should be one or more project names.
 When no specific project or project list is given the default projects will be built.
 Valid projects: